analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 $$

 * No heat exchanged in this step.
 Entropy remains constant.
-* Transfer of heat during isothermal transition:
+* Transfer of heat during isocoric transition, when volume is constant, and only entropy changes:

 $$
 \begin{align*}